Cnilton/react-native-expandable-list-view/README.md

   render() {
     return (
       <ExpandableListView
+        // style={{borderTopWidth:1}} // styles to expandable listview
         // renderInnerItemSeparator={false} // true or false, render separator between inner items
         // renderItemSeparator={false} // true or false, render separator between Items
         // itemContainerStyle={{}} // add your styles to all item container of your list
         // itemLabelStyle={{}} // add your styles to all item text of your list
         // customChevron={{}} // your custom image to the indicator
-        // chevronColor= // "white" or "black" select wich color of the default indicator
+        // chevronColor="#000000" // hexstring color of the default indicator
+        // chevronHeight={30} // height of the default indicator
+        // chevronWidth={30} // width of the default indicator
         // innerItemContainerStyle={{}} // add your styles to all inner item containers of your list
         // itemLabelStyle={{}} // add your styles to all inner item text of your list
         // itemImageIndicatorStyle={{}} // add your styles to the image indicator of your list